nktice/AMD-AI/SallyAIRiddle.md

 These settings appear important to get things to work so they are default: exllama [loader] : max_seq_len 4096, compress_pos_emb 4

+cc_Dolphin3.0-Llama3.1-8B - [ pass ]
+"Since Sally is one of the two girls and there are five children in total, and we know there are three boys, that means there must be two girls.
+Since Sally is one of those girls, she would have one sister."

 TheBloke_Amber-GPTQ - [pass]
 `"She has 1 Sister"`